Changes in low temperature extremes - warm nights

 How have temperature extremes changed?

 The number of warm nights has increased since the beginning of the 20th Century, with around 30 more warm nights since the middle of the century.
-Correspondingly the duration of cold spells has dropped by 8 days on average (globally) during the same period.
-And the temperature of the warmest nights has on average increased by over 0.5°C.
+Correspondingly the number of growing degree days has also increasd by over 200 degree-days on average (globally) during the same period.
+And the temperature of the warmest nights has on average increased by around 1°C.

 How are the temperature indices defined?

 The “Warm Nights” index (TN90p) measures the number of days where the minimum temperature (Tn) exceeds a threshold set by the 90th percentile value (that level which the warmest 10% of nights exceed).
 This threshold is set using a reference period (1961-90).
-The “Cold Spell” (CSDI) counts runs of days which fall below the 10th percentile value and measures the longest of these.
+The “Growing Degree Days” (GDDgrow10) cumulatively sums the difference between the average temperature (TM) and 10°C, as a measure of accumulated warmth to stimulate plant growth.
 And, finally, the “Warmest Night” (TNx) is the simplest: the highest minimum temperature reached within a year.

 Why have extreme temperatures changed?